 Creativity is the true driver of innovation.
 In order to develop your business and always stay on top of the game with innovative ideas, promoting and preserving creativity in your team is of vital importance.
 However, it can be difficult to continuously come up with new ideas.
 More often than we’d like to admit, even the most innovative minds get stuck in a rut.
-So, here are some real life examples from Helloprint about how to avoid creative blanks and incite creativity amidst teams:
+So, here are some real-life examples from Helloprint about how to avoid creative blanks and incite creativity amidst teams:

 Regularly scheduled brainstorming sessions

 Brainstorming is a process, which allows you to come up with new ideas.
-The best and most effective way to brainstorm is in a group, since people bounce ideas off each other and the best are the result of challenging discussions.
+The best and most effective way to brainstorm is in a group since people bounce ideas off each other and the best is the result of challenging discussions.
 However, it can also be disastrous, if you are not sure how to run a brainstorming meeting.
 Here are some points on how to do it:

 - Have a topic.
-In order for the meeting to be fruitful, it is important to brainstorm on one particular idea at a time.
+In order for the meeting to be fruitful, it is important to brainstorm one particular idea at a time.

 - Keep it small.
 A brainstorming session with too many people can be worse than you doing it on your own.
 It is better to keep a close-knit group to avoid too many cooks in the kitchen.

 - Ask people to come prepared.
-Usually, if people get hyped about an idea before hand, the whole meeting has a more positive energy.
+Usually, if people get hyped about an idea beforehand, the whole meeting has a more positive energy.
 Also, with ready ideas, the meeting goes smoothly and is usually shorter.

 - Have a “no idea is a bad idea” attitude.
 Encourage all kinds of ideas, even the ones you yourself think are absolutely impossible.

 Respect and honesty are very important traits that your team should have as a group.
 However, that kind of trust to be honest with each other is not built only in the office, you need to spend time outside of work together sometimes.